-On average, 91% of Faculty of Science graduates were employed 6 months after graduation (based on 2020-21 Ontario University Graduate Survey)
+On average, 91% of Faculty of Science graduates were employed six months after graduation (based on 2020-21 Ontario University Graduate Survey)

-The Faculty of Science’s 4 MSc programs and 4 PhD programs offer enriched experiential learning, research opportunities and clinical placements
+The Faculty of Science’s four MSc programs and four PhD programs offer enriched experiential learning, research opportunities and clinical placements

 Since its inception in 2012, the Faculty of Science has received over $62 million in overall external research funding, producing over 2,000 publications and 21,000 citations by faculty and students in the past ten years

-The Faculty of Science’s new Cyber Studies Minor creates a pathway for students from a range of Toronto Met faculties and disciplines to learn about cybersecurity, cyber crime and cyber risk through the lens of their own core disciplines
+The Faculty of Science’s Cyber Studies Minor creates a pathway for students from a range of TMU faculties and disciplines to learn about cybersecurity, cybercrime and cyber risk through the lens of their own core disciplines

 “The professors here love talking with students.
 Thanks to TMU’s culture of support, I’ve attended conferences, researched coral reefs in Mexico, and explored my career options."